-A day-long workshop in Brighton on how to use your analytics data to inform your UX decisions.
+A day-long workshop on how to use your analytics data to inform your UX decisions.

 Ever wanted to use more quantitate data to inform or validate your user research?
 How about getting quantitative measures on the impact to user behaviour, due to design changes?
 This course is aimed at UXers who want to make a significant and measurable impact on their work.

 Date: Early 2020, TBC

 Cost: £400, includes a copy of my book

 Tickets: on sale 2020, register an interest to be kept up-to-date